Amey-Kalpe/mlfow/README.md

 ### Model Storage Format
 #### Directory Structure
 - The default storage format for mlfow experiments is directory structure, i.e the mlruns folder that is created after first experiment is run using mlflow.
-- The directory structure is as follows:
+- The directory structure when specifying a custom folder for artifacts is as follows:
 ```
 artifacts/
 ├── conda.yaml